Umuzi-org/tech-department/content/workshops/work-place-stress-management/_index.md

 ---

-This workshop is to be given in preparation for workplace https://docs.google.com/presentation/d/1PO4r5JHNedEA_3lq9SHutnA1sQmjJYkB68d338kfL9g/edit#slide=id.p1
+This workshop is to be given in preparation for workplace experience https://docs.google.com/presentation/d/1PO4r5JHNedEA_3lq9SHutnA1sQmjJYkB68d338kfL9g/edit#slide=id.p1